 MVP Provides broad-based coverage for the diagnosis and treatment of behavioral health conditions, equal to the coverage provided for other physical health conditions.
 Behavioral health conditions include mental health and substance use disorders.
 Accordingly, there is no number of day or visit restrictions for Members who have a behavioral health benefit and meet Medical Necessity criteria.
 Prior approval requirements may be applicable.
 The utilization review conducted by MVP for each request or claim for behavioral health benefits is comparable to, and applied no more stringently than, the utilization review conducted by MVP for each request or claim for similar Medical/Surgical benefits.
 Any annual or lifetime limits on behavioral health benefits for MVP plans are no stricter than such limits on Medical/Surgical benefits.
-MVP does not apply any cost-sharing requirements that are applicable only to behavioral health benefits, except for family counseling services, which may be limited to 20 visits per calendar year.
+MVP does not apply any cost-sharing requirements that are applicable only to behavioral health benefits.
+MVP does not apply any treatment limitations that are applicable only to behavioral health benefits, except for family counseling services, which may be limited to 20 visits per calendar year.
 Where an MVP Product covers Medical/Surgical benefits provided by out-of-network providers, the MVP Product will equally cover Behavioral Health benefits provided by out-of-network Providers.